FinnAngelo/FinnAngelo.github.io/_posts/2019-02-16-Get-StoredProc-fromEFCore.md

     var optionsBuilder = new DbContextOptionsBuilder<WhateverContext>();
     optionsBuilder.UseSqlServer("Server=(local);Database=WhateverDB;Trusted_Connection=True;");

-    // This can come from DI
-    using (var context = new WhateverContext(optionsBuilder.Options))
-    {
     //These would be passed in by a method int param1 = 12345;
     DateTime param2 = DateTime.Today;

+    StoredProcResult bob;

+    // context can come from DI
     // Note: EFCore has a funky way to handle the string interpolation so
-        // it isn't prone to sql injection StoredProcResult bob = await context.StoredProc
+    // it isn't prone to sql injection using (var context = new WhateverContext(optionsBuilder.Options))
+    {
+        bob = await context.StoredProc
             .FromSql($"EXEC dbo.StoredProc @Id={param1}, @Date={param2}")
             .FirstOrDefaultAsync();
+    }
     Assert.IsNotNull(bob);
     Assert.AreEqual(bob.FIRSTNAME, "Robert");
-    }
 }

 //StoredProcResult class should be generated